 Are you looking to purchase equipment on a finance lease?

-Finance lease rentals are, at this current time, 100% tax allowable and there are circumstances where it is still the most tax efficient option compared to alternative asset finance agreements, such as hire purchase.
+Finance lease rentals are, as writing this, 100% tax allowable and there are circumstances where it is still the most tax efficient option compared to alternative asset finance agreements, such as hire purchase.

 Businesses may choose a finance lease over a hire purchase agreement as they will be able to spread the cost of the VAT over monthly payments, or because they can show the finance lease as an operating cost and offset the rentals against profit.